 In this very second, I'm more lost than I've ever been.
 I'm stuck in some land of the unknown.
 There is no predictability, no reasoning, nothing is happening as it should.
 It's a scary place to be, but I think what's worse ...is that there's no turning back.
-I am stuck here, in this city, in this car.
+I'm stuck here, in this city, in this car.
 In this right now and unfortunately, I am who I am.

 Just six weeks ago ― I had a plan.
 I was on a very narrow and straight path that I was certain would lead me to a place where I could reinvent myself.
-There would be no labels that had stuck for too long or people that I 'belonged' to ―no cliches or carried over judgements.
+There would be no labels that had stuck for too long or people who I 'belonged' to ― no cliches or carried over judgements.
 No rumors or untruths to haunt me and follow me around.
 A new place where who I used to be wouldn't matter.
-A foreign place where all things would be fresh and different, including me.
+A foreign place where all things would be fresh and different, including myself.
 I was looking forward to a restart, a do-over of sorts.
 The world was my fresh clay and I was the inexperienced potter and I couldn't wait to change, to be, to go, but now...
 Now there's this huge roadblock, this... this detour ―this hiccup that's going to change everything.

 Esme leads me into the house and suggests that I sit down and relax on the couch.
 She asks me to give her a few minutes to speak to my mother alone.
 I only nod, all my words still jumbled up and locked away somewhere amidst my confusion and my shock.
 I don't even want those words anymore, those words from the past few hours are too hard to comprehend.
 Shit, they're even too difficult to say aloud much less hide them away inside myself, for they are self inducing poisonous words.